 Bus services are available as well but there are also limited routes going uptown, downtown and crosstown.

-In any case of emergencies, here are the some of the hospitals, fire departments, and police stations to get hold of in Upper East Side, Manhattan.
+In any case of emergencies, here are some of the hospitals, fire departments, and police stations to get hold of in Upper East Side, Manhattan.

 525 E 68th St